O Lucky Man!: Track listing

 The song "O Lucky Man!" has lyrics that mirror the fable from the Pasolini's film Uccellacci e uccellini – The Hawk and the Sparrows.
 "Takers and fakers and talkers won't tell you.
 Teachers and preachers will just buy and sell you.
 When no one can tempt you with heaven or hell- You'll be a lucky man!" says the bird.

 The song "Changes" (based on the tune to "What a Friend We Have in Jesus") was later a chart hit for Price in April 1988 when it was used in a television advertisement of the same name for Volkswagen Golf cars in 1987, starring model Paula Hamilton.
-The song "Sell Sell" was recorded by Widespread Panic for their twelfth studio album Street Dogs and has been performed by the band on several occasions beginning on 19 February 2012 in Aspen, Colorado for the final night of their Wood Tour.
+The song "Sell Sell" was recorded by Widespread Panic for their twelfth studio album Street Dogs.